Dr. Chris Nonhof Assistant Professor of Education and English

 The middle school growth and development primarily embraces the knowledge of the learner component of the professional knowledge base with concentration, identification and comprehension of the physical, psychosocial, and cognitive characteristics of the middle school aged student.
 This course includes a 5 hour field experience.
 (3 credits, alternate years, consult department)

 - Human Relations

-Major issues and concepts associated with living in a culturally diverse society and teaching in culturally diverse schools will be clarified.
+This course addresses major issues and concepts associated with living in a culturally diverse society and/or teaching in culturally diverse settings.
 Students will consider ways in which ethnicity, gender/sexuality, social class, and religion intersect and influence beliefs and behaviors.
-Note: A 20 hour experience, both in schools and outside of schools in diverse settings is a key component of this course.
-(2 Credits)
+Note: This course includes a required field experience.
+Prerequisites: None (3 credits) (NWCore option under Cross-Cultural Engagement)

 - Educational Research Methods and Design

 (3 credits) This course will provide an overview of research methodology employed for studies in the field of education.
 Topics include basic research methodology, interpretation of findings, and application of research in educational settings.
 Students will develop their ability to critically evaluate educational research and to judiciously apply findings in their professional settings.
 By the conclusion of the course students will be able to identify a potential topic for future research and outline the basic methodology needed to conduct the study.
 Prerequisite: completed bachelor's degree in education.

 (2 credits, alternate years, consult department) This course examines the field of young adult literature in its various genres: realistic fiction, historical fiction, fantasy, nonfiction, and poetry.
 Students will develop criteria for book selection and learn ways to respond ethically to young adult literature.
 Prerequisite: ENG250LC.
 ENG292 is also recommended.

 - Grammar in the Classroom